Enable or disable agent self-protection in Windows

 - Click Settings > General.

-- In the Agent Self-Protection section, for Prevent local end-users from uninstalling, stopping, or otherwise modifying the Agent, select Yes.
+- In the Agent Self-Protection section, select Yes to prevent local end-users from uninstalling, stopping, or otherwise modifying the Agent.

 - For Local override requires password, select Yes and type an authentication password.
 The authentication password is highly recommended because it prevents unauthorized use of the dsa_control command.
 After specifying the password here, it must be entered with the dsa_control command using the -p or --passwd= option whenever a command is run on the agent.

 - Click Save.